 Comparing the skill of the ESP versus reverse-ESP seasonal streamflow forecasts allows one to identify the dominant predictability source (and conversely uncertainty source) of seasonal streamflow forecasting (i.e., the IHCs or the SCFs), and its evolution in both space and time.
-It was successfully used to disentangle the relative importance of initial conditions and boundary forcing errors on seasonal streamflow forecast uncertainties by several authors: for example, for catchments in the United States (Wood and Lettenmaier 2008; Li et al. 2009; Shukla and Lettenmaier 2011), in France (Singla et al. 2012), in Switzerland (Staudinger and Seibert 2014), in China (Yuan et al. 2016; Yuan 2016), in the Amazon (Paiva et al. 2012) as well as for the entire globe (Shukla et al. 2013; Yossef et al. 2013; MacLeod et al. 2016).
-This work is instructive as it enables the dominant predictability source to be identified (i.e., where efforts and resources should be targeted) to focus improvement, which could potentially lead to more skilful seasonal streamflow predictions.
+It was successfully used to disentangle the relative importance of initial conditions and boundary forcing errors on seasonal streamflow forecast uncertainties by several authors: for example, for catchments in the United States (Wood and Lettenmaier 2008; Li et al. 2009; Shukla and Lettenmaier 2011), in France (Singla et al. 2012), in Switzerland (Staudinger and Seibert 2014), in China (Yuan et al. 2016; Yuan 2016), and in the Amazon (Paiva et al. 2012), as well as for the entire globe (Shukla et al. 2013; Yossef et al. 2013; MacLeod et al. 2016).
+This work is instructive as it enables the dominant predictability source to be identified (i.e., where efforts and resources should be targeted) to focus improvement, which could potentially lead to more skillful seasonal streamflow predictions.

-This method was extended by Wood et al. (2016a; hereafter 'W16') via a method called variational ensemble streamflow prediction assessment (VESPA), which involves assessing intermediate IHCs and SCFs uncertainty points between the perfect and climatological points applied in ESP and reverse-ESP.
-The approach allows the calculation of a metric called 'skill elasticity', i.e., the sensitivity of streamflow forecast skill to IHC and SCF skill changes.
+This method was extended by Wood et al. (2016a, hereafter W16) via a method called variational ensemble streamflow prediction assessment (VESPA), which involves assessing intermediate IHC and SCF uncertainty points between the perfect and climatological points applied in ESP and reverse ESP.
+The approach allows the calculation of a metric called "skill elasticity," that is, the sensitivity of streamflow forecast skill to IHC and SCF skill changes.
 A key drawback of the VESPA approach, however, is that it is computationally intensive.
-For each catchment and initialisation month of a forecast, the response surface was defined through the use of dozens of multi-decadal variable-skill ensemble hindcasts, ultimately amounting to millions of simulations.
+For each catchment and initialization month of a forecast, the response surface was defined through the use of dozens of multidecadal variable-skill ensemble hindcasts, ultimately amounting to millions of simulations.
 In contrast, the ESP and reverse-ESP skill can be estimated from a single set of ensemble hindcasts spanning a historical period.
-The IHC and SCF skill variation method also was highly specific to the particular model state configuration, and involved a relatively simplistic linear blending procedure.
-The elasticity calculations were furthermore based only on a single verification score of forecast skill (i.e., R2) for the analysis.
-An ensemble forecast has many attributes: e.g., the skill, the reliability, the resolution and the uncertainty of the forecast, among others.
-In order to obtain a complete picture of the forecast quality, the scores should encompass many of these attributes as each verification score will give us different information about the forecast quality.
+The IHC and SCF skill variation method was also highly specific to the particular model state configuration and involved a relatively simplistic linear blending procedure.
+The elasticity calculations were furthermore based only on a single verification score of forecast skill (i.e., coefficient of determination R^2) for the analysis.
+An ensemble forecast has many attributes, for example, the skill, the reliability, the resolution, and the uncertainty of the forecast, among others.
+To obtain a complete picture of the forecast quality, the scores should encompass many of these attributes, as each verification score will give us different information about the forecast quality.

 The drawbacks of VESPA motivate us to assess two computationally inexpensive methods of estimating the forecast skill elasticities, using only the original ESP and reverse-ESP results that depend on the single hindcast series as mentioned above.
-The two methods are termed End Point Interpolation (EPI) and End Point Blending (EPB).
+The two methods are termed end point interpolation (EPI) and end point blending (EPB).
 In the first part of this paper, we compare results from the two methods tested on 18 catchments of the CONUS to the original results from the VESPA, using a single verification score.
-The objective of this part is to investigate whether the new methods can discriminate the influence of IHCs and SCFs errors on seasonal streamflow forecasting uncertainties and to assess the ability of those new methods to correctly estimate the forecast skill elasticities.
+The objective of this part is to investigate whether the new methods can discriminate the influence of IHC and SCF errors on seasonal streamflow forecasting uncertainties and to assess the ability of those new methods to correctly estimate the forecast skill elasticities.
 In the second part, additional verification scores are applied for streamflow forecast verification, supporting the second objective of the paper, which is to explore the sensitivity of the results obtained from the two new methods and the VESPA approach to the choice of the verification score.

-2. Methods, data and evaluation strategy
+2. Methods, data, and evaluation strategy